Press coverage during the Armenian genocide

 Press discussion and photographs have been particularly important in educating the public about the Genocide.
 Press coverage is also considered valuable and important because it constitutes primary sources of what was widely known at the time.
 During the time period, much of the global press had condemned the nature of the massacres and called for aid of the Armenians.
 Coverage of the Armenian genocide was done by many throughout the world and were often similar when depicting the massacres.
 Many well-known newspapers in the English language such as The Times, The New York Times, The Washington Post, The Los Angeles Times, The Globe and Mail, The Toronto Star, The Montreal Gazette, and others also reported extensively about the events.
 It is believed that The New York Times published thousands of articles pertaining to the Armenian massacres between 1894-1922 and 124 articles in 1915 alone.
 Some countries, like Australia, relied largely on news agencies in Europe for their information.
 It is noted that newspapers such as The Washington Post and The New York Times reported on the Armenian massacres almost daily for over a year.
 The coverage mainly included reports by correspondents, travelers, and consuls or ambassadors of different countries based in the different regions of the Ottoman Empire.
 Additionally, detailed reports came from missionaries who witnessed the massacres and attempted to aid orphans and other survivors.
 Local press coverage in the Ottoman Empire came mainly from the Takvim-i Vekayi, the official gazette of the Ottoman government.
 During the Turkish Courts-Martial of 1919–1920, the newspaper became especially important because it reported the cross-examinations of Turkish officials and the verdict of court which sentenced Talat, Enver, and Cemal Pashas to death for their roles in massacres against Armenians.
 Noteworthy studies of the press coverage of Muslim communities in the Middle East and particularly that of Syria have also been instrumental in depicting first hand accounts of the Armenian deportees exiled to the area.
 The Syrian press also made note of the demographic impact of the Armenian deportees into the region and condemned the Ottoman government for what it largely believed was a campaign of "annihilation", "extermination", and the "uprooting of a race".

 Terms such as "massacre", "killed", "murdered", "slaughtered", "systematic massacre", "extermination", "atrocities", and "war crimes" were used instead of "genocide" during the period, as Raphael Lemkin coined the term "genocide" much later in 1943.
-It was during this time, however, that stereotypes often arose which favored the plight of the Armenians over the Turks.